mpvnet-player/mpv.net/docs/Manual.md

 Shows available audio tracks in the command palette and allows to load the selected audio track.

+### show-chapters
+Shows chapters in the command palette.

 ### show-command-palette
 Shows the command palette.